rolandboon/glasswork/docs/observability/overview.md

 Glasswork provides built-in observability features optimized for AWS Lambda and CloudWatch.
 Get structured logging, request correlation, and exception tracking with minimal configuration.

+After reading this guide, you will know:

+- How to set up structured JSON logging with Pino
+- How to correlate logs across requests with automatic requestId tracking
+- How to track exceptions and create CloudWatch alarms
+- How to integrate with third-party services like Sentry and AppSignal

 ## Quick Start

 Three lines to enable full observability: